apigovau/national-api-design-standards/sections/error-handling.md

 For some errors returning the HTTP status code is enough to convey the response.
 Additional error information can be supplemented in the response body.
 For example; HTTP 400 Bad request is considered to be too generic for a validation error and more information must be provided in the response body.

-Defined here are the attributes of the error object:
+Defined here are the attributes of the error object, which may be extended to include additional attributes as required to meet specific business or enterprise requirements.

 | Error attributes | Description | Mandatory? |
 | --- | --- | --- |